alibenra/Climate-and-Debt/writing/main.typ

 === Welfare Analysis
 \

-Table 5 and the accompanying Figure 5 reflect the fact that all instruments yield welfare losses relative to the benchmark.
+@Table5 and the accompanying @Figure5 reflect the fact that all instruments yield welfare losses relative to the benchmark.
 This suggest that none of the instruments succeeds in improving household consumption under hurricane risk.
 However, the maginitude of these losses varies signficantly across instruments.

 The DPC designs result in the largest welfare losses, reflecting higher borrowing patterns associated with higher spreads and default risks, all of which reduce overall consumption smoothing by raising borrowing costs.